Couchers-org/couchers/app/readme.md

 **[Read the dev FAQ](#faq)**

-The easiest way to get started is to run the app through Gitpod.io.
-This requires no local setup and you just have to wait a bit for the backend and web frontend to be built and pop up!

 To **run the app locally**, you need to do **four things**:

 1. Get the code, navigate to the `app` folder and install `docker` and `docker-compose`